husonlab/phylosketch-app/README.md

     mvn -Pios gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

-### Run the program as a native Android image:
+### Run the program as a native Android image

 Unfortunately, I have not got this to work yet...

     mvn -Pandroid gluonfx:build gluonfx:package gluonfx:install gluonfx:nativerun

-### Use this command to list values of maven properties:
+### Use this command to list values of maven properties

     mvn help:evaluate -Dexpression=project.properties

-## Important advice for when programming:
+### Preparation for building desktop installers using install4j

+Before using install4j to build installers for Linux, MacOS and Windows, run the following command to build a jar and to copy all non-JavaFX jars into the directory target/dependency:

+    mvn clean package

+### Editing FMXL files can cause problems

 When adding controls to an FXML file, remember to add the corresponding classes to the reflectionList in the pom.xml file.
 If you don't, then the program might fail with an exception indicating that "type coercion failed", or some other